-MPM pointed out that it is not aware of any attempt by the Complainant to initiate proceedings against CWM or its officials and/or Trafalgar and/or Global Net, who advised the Complainant to invest in products which have led to the Complainant's losses.
+MPM also noted that in the Complaint, the Complainant also sets out that in 2016 and 2017 she emailed Dean Stogsdill and Graham Michaels (both CWM representatives).
+MPM submitted that in spite of this, it is not aware of any attempt by the Complainant to initiate proceedings against CWM or its officials and/or Trafalgar and/or Global Net, which advised the Complainant to invest in products which have led to the Complainant's losses.
+MPM also submitted that, additionally, it cannot reply with respect to any advice the Complainant received from CWM.